Catalina Pérez Salinas: Political career

 Pérez Salinas first became involved in politics at age 13, as an activist with the Communist Youth of Chile.
 In 2014, she joined the Democratic Revolution party.

 In the 2017 Chilean general election, she ran as a candidate for the Chamber of Deputies to represent District 3, as part of the Broad Front coalition.
 She was elected with 3.76% of the vote to serve a term from 2018–2022.
 As a member of the Chamber of Deputies, she joined the Permanent Committee on the Environment and Natural Resources, as well as the Interior, Nationality, Citizenship, and Regionalization Committee.
 She is part of the Broad Front parliamentary committee.

 In January 2019, she was elected president of the Democratic Revolution party, a position she held until June 2021.

 She won reelection for a second four-year term in the 2021 Chilean general election.

+In June 2023, she announced her suspension from the board of directors of the Chamber of Deputies, where she served as vice president, due to questions over multimillion-dollar contracts between a foundation linked to her then-partner Daniel Andrade, "Fundación Democracia Viva," and the Antofagasta Ministry of Housing, led by her cabinet member Carlos Contreras.
+This situation led to a political scandal called the Convenios case, which involved a series of investigations of agreements between Chilean state entities and private non-governmental organizations.
+On July 6, Pérez Salinas was given a year's suspension from membership in the Democratic Revolution party.